Tattoo Facts

 If you want to find or create your own drawing, you are welcome to do so.
 Just be aware that your artist will let you know whether your design makes a good tattoo.
 Your design may have to be altered.

-If, at that time, you would like to move forward, we will collect a deposit - $50 for smaller tattoos, $150 for medium to large tattoos - that will be taken off your remaining balance at the time of your tattoo appointment.
+If, at that time, you would like to move forward, we will collect a booking fee - $50 to $150 - depending on the size of the tattoo - that will be taken off your remaining balance at the time of your tattoo appointment.
+All fees are non refundable.
 Once your design is to your liking and price is decided upon, we will begin the tattoo process.

 If a consultation is not required, your artist will work WITH you, on the day of your appointment, to create a unique piece of art that fits you and your body.